The Salvator Mundi

 Mona Lisa: Historical Context

-The Mona Lisa, painted during the Renaissance by Leonardo da Vinci, is renowned for its subject’s mysterious smile and historical significance.
+The Mona Lisapainted by Leonardo da Vinci during the Renaissance, is renowned for its subject’s mysterious smile and historical significance.
 Understanding the period and the artist’s influences helps to appreciate why this artwork has remained a cultural icon.

 The Renaissance Period